pnp/blog/content/weekly-agenda/24-07-15/index.md

 ---

+### Power Platform monthly Community Call - 17th of July

+Typically demos here are from the community by the community.
+You are welcome to demo here 👋

+* Wednesday, 17th of July, 8:00 AM PT / 3:00 PM GMT
+* Download the [recurring invite](https://aka.ms/powerplatformcommunitycall) or [join the call](https://aka.ms/PowerPlatformMonthlyCall) we'd love to see you in the call!
+* If you can't make it this time, you can watch the recording recording from here: [Microsoft 365 & Power Platform Community - Power Platform calls](https://www.youtube.com/watch?v=qLM6MChvrOk&list=PLR9nK3mnD-OVHNx67Q2Uxe7wodTnjHguz)

+Demos:

+* The Solution Deployer to Centrally Manage Reusable Components – [Valentin Mazhar](https://www.linkedin.com/in/valentin-mazhar/) (Zurich Insurance)
+* Managing & tracking Power Platform capacity usage over time – [EY Kalman](https://www.linkedin.com/in/thecrmninja/) (ps Hummingbird)
+* Harnessing the power of low-code in Model-driven Apps – [Josh Giles](https://www.linkedin.com/in/joshgiles94/) (Bridgeall)

+Also: 📷 Picture Time with community in Together Mode!

+**Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

+---

-### Microsoft 365 & Power Platform bi-weekly community Call - 4th of July
+### Microsoft 365 & Power Platform bi-weekly community Call - 18th of July

-* Thursday, 4th of July, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 18th of July, 7:00 AM PT / 2:00 PM GMT
 * Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time

-* [Swami Nawale](https://www.linkedin.com/in/swaminawale/) (Beyond Key) - Creating Modern Templates using Microsoft Syntex
-* [Sandeep Angara](https://www.linkedin.com/in/sandeep-angara/) (Argano) - Enhancing UX in Copilot using Adaptive Cards
+* [Syed Md Maruf Hasan](https://www.linkedin.com/in/syed-hasan-maruf/)  - How to build an office disinfect tracker with Power Apps and SharePoint
+* [Ana Inés Urrutia de Souza](https://www.linkedin.com/in/anainesurrutia/) (KPMG) - How to automate record creation with data extraction and AI summarization using Power Platform
+* [Matt Jimison](https://www.linkedin.com/in/matthewjimison/) (Takeda) - Collecting Custom Feedback on Copilot Studio's Generative Answers

 Also: 📷 Picture Time with community in Together Mode!

 **Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

 ---